This article covers:

 Minors seeking employment in Pennsylvania must obtain a work permit.
 These are issued by an issuing officer situated in the guidance office of a district public high school.
 An issuing officer can decide to revoke a permit if they believe the minor can not maintain satisfactory academic performance with employment during a school year.

-Furthermore, minors aged 16 and under need a written statement from their parent or guardian that grants them permission to work, with full understanding of job responsibilities and work hours.
+Furthermore, minors aged 16 and under need a written statement from their parent or guardian that grants them permission to work, with a full understanding of job responsibilities and work hours.

 Before the employment of a minor, an employer is required to verify the work permit and written statement.
-They must also inform the district’s issuing officer of the minor’s employment duties and schedule within 5 days after the minor starts working.
+They must also inform the district’s issuing officer of the minor’s employment duties and schedule within five days after the minor starts working.

 Employers are required to keep accurate records of minor employment at the workplace that include the minor’s weekly working hours, including breaks.
 All records should be easily accessible by an enforcement officer at any reasonable time.